2018 Meghalaya Legislative Assembly election

 The Meghalaya Legislative Assembly election was held on 27 February 2018 to elect 59 of 60 members to the Meghalaya Legislative Assembly, with the results declared on 3 March.
 The scheduled election in Williamnagar constituency was delayed to an undetermined date following the death of Nationalist Congress Party candidate Jonathone Sangma in an IED blast in East Garo Hills district on 18 February 2018.
-The incumbent Indian National Congress government, led by Chief Minister Mukul Sangma, attempted to win re-election for the third consecutive time.
+The incumbent Indian National Congress government, led by Chief Minister Mukul Sangma, attempted to win re-election for the third consecutive time but was defeated by the Meghalaya Democratic Alliance.

 Background

 Electoral system

 The state of Meghalaya lies in the North-eastern region of India, predominantly populated by tribal groups.
 At the time of accession to the Independent India, these tribes were assured autonomy to make laws in and enforce local customs, management of land and forests.
 The sixth schedule of the Constitution of India provides for the establishment of autonomous District Councils to oversee these issues.
 As such, the powers of the state government are limited when compared with other states of India.

 The Meghalaya Legislative Assembly is the legislative organ of the state.
 The legislature has 60 seats chosen through first-past-the-post method.
 The party or coalition with more than 30 seats can form the executive.

 From 1976, no political party has secured an absolute majority in the state assembly, with Indian National Congress forming coalition governments.